Grand Canyon National Park

 Entrance Fee: $35 per vehicle, valid for 7 days

-Notable Facts: The Grand Canyon is a UNESCO World Heritage Site and one of the Natural Wonders of the World.
+Notable Facts: The Grand Canyon is a UNESCO World Heritage Site and one of the Natural Wonders of the World

-Top Ten Experiences
+Top Ten Experiences in the Grand Canyon

 Visit the South Rim Viewpoints.
 The South Rim viewpoints are the easiest way to get jaw-dropping views of the Grand Canyon.
 There are dozens of overlooks to choose from, all located along the 32 miles of road from Hermit’s Rest to Desert Watchtower.
 Each one of these viewpoints offers a spectacular view, but some viewpoints are just better than others.
 Some offer panoramic vistas, some are less crowded, and some make fantastic sunrise and sunset destinations.